chromium/chromium/tools/binary_size/libsupersize/docs/native_symbols.md

  * `.bss` (symbols that are zero-initialized.
 These consume no space in the binary, and so are generally ignored despite still being collected.

-Symbol aliases:
- * Aliases have the same address and size, but report their `.pss` as `.size / .num_aliases`.
- * Type 1: Different names.
-Caused by identical code folding.
- * Type 2: Same names, different paths.
-Caused by inline functions defined in `.h` files.
-   * Represented as one alias per path, but are collapsed into a single symbol with a path of `{common_prefix}/$SYMBOL_COUNT` when the number of aliases is large.
- * Type 3: String literals that are de-duped at link-time.
-   * These are found as part of the string literal extraction process.

 There are 3 modes that SuperSize can use to break an ELF down into symbols:

  * `linker_map` - Uses linker map + build directory to create symbols.